 A cookie for breakfast!?!?
 Isn’t that what we all dreamed of when we were kids?
 It doesn’t get much better than that.
-There are several versions of this cookie on the internet, but I think I’ve perfected the recipe with a couple tweaks and changes.
+There are several versions of this cookie on the internet, but I think I’ve perfected the recipe with a couple of tweaks and changes.

 oatmeal breakfast cookies - No Diets Allowed